naacl2022-srw/naacl2022-srw.github.io/index.md

 <!-- # Differences from Past SRWs -->
-Similar to past SRWs, NAACL 2021 SRW has two submission options archival (appear in proceedings), and non-archival (only for presentation).
+Similar to past SRWs, NAACL 2022 SRW has two submission options--archival (appear in proceedings) and non-archival (only for presentation).
 Authors can elect for both research papers and thesis proposals to be non-archival, in order to more explicitly encourage work in progress which can later be submitted to a future (archival) conference.
-These papers are otherwise treated the same as archival papers from a mentorship and reviewing standpoint.
-More details in the call for papers.
+From a mentorship and reviewing standpoint, archival and nonarchival submissions are treated the same.
+See the call for papers for more details.

 # Anti-Harassment Policy
-The NAACL Student Research Workshop 2021 adheres to the [ACL anti-harassment policy](https://www.aclweb.org/adminwiki/index.php?title=Anti-Harassment_Policy).
+The NAACL Student Research Workshop 2022 adheres to the [ACL anti-harassment policy](https://www.aclweb.org/adminwiki/index.php?title=Anti-Harassment_Policy).
 Please contact any current member of the [ACL Executive Committee](https://www.aclweb.org/portal/about) or [Priscilla Rasmussen](mailto:acl@aclweb.org) if you face any harassment or hostile behavior.

 <!-- # Sponsored By        -->